-For ATMx20x-based 2-layer PCBs 5x5 QFN, that have single-sided SMD components, the inductor shall be routed on the top layer with solid grounding below the inductor, and also between the inductor & LEXT1|2 pins.
-The AVDD1P and VBATT bypass capacitors shall then be placed adjacent to the inductor, with ground between the inductor and capacitor terminals.
-An example illustration is shown below in Figure 9.
+For ATMx20x-based 2-layer PCBs with the 5x5mm QFN that have single-sided SMD components, the inductor shall be routed on the top layer with solid grounding below the inductor and also between the inductor & LEXT1|2 pins.
+The AVDD1P and VBATT bypass capacitors shall then be placed adjacent to the inductor, with the ground between the inductor and capacitor terminals.
+An example illustration is shown below in Figure 10.